flipcoder/siege-tools/README.md

 ## Purpose ##
 Siege Tools is a plugin-based build automation toolset.

-Currently, the only tool ready for use is SiegeMake (sgmake).
+Currently, the only tools ready for use is SiegeMake (sgmake) and SiegeRun (sgrun).

 ## Components ##